spencertiberi/manual50/notes/checkingforunderstanding.md

   - Instills skills in debugging.
 - Let students figure out your mistake.
   - It's great to wait for students to see your mistake.
-- Encourage discussion and guessing
+- Encourage discussion and guessing.
   - Create a community to foster this.

 ### Feedback
 - It's challenging to teach undergraduate staff how to give quality feedback.
-- not feedback:
+- Not feedback:
   - "You might want to use a for loop instead here."
     - Just projecting an opinion but not defending it.
   - "Design: 3 out of 5"